urbit/docs/docs/programming/system/basic.md

   42 (regardless of input).
 Change the `=<` line to `[(add 5 7)
   (^add 5 7)]`.
 Can you recognize what's happening?

-- Write a program that prints the numbers from 1 to 100 (entered from the command line), except that for multiples of three print 'Fizz' instead of the number and for the multiples of five print 'Buzz'.
-For numbers which are multiples of both three and five print 'FizzBuzz'.

 Cheatsheet:

 - To pass arguments from the command line to a program, you